Funding crunch puts progress on AIDS at risk

-A World Health Organization-led report said the human immunodeficiency virus (HIV) that causes AIDS and now infects about 34 million people around the world has proven a "formidable challenge" for scientists and public health experts.
+A World Health Organisation-led report said the human immunodeficiency virus HIV.L that causes AIDS and now infects about 34 million people around the world has proven a "formidable challenge" for scientists and public health experts.

 Yet a severe funding crisis at the world's largest backer of the fight against AIDS and a decline in international donor money to battle the disease is dampening optimism in the HIV/AIDS community about an eventual end to the pandemic.